 When you fall seriously behind on a debt, your lender may eventually send the debt to a collection agency.
 This agency makes it its mission to collect the debt using every tool available.
 They may resort to numerous tactics, including creditor harassment, to compel you to pay.

 If a lender or collection agency becomes convinced you will not or cannot pay a delinquent debt, they may choose to file a lawsuit against you and seek a judgment.
 To do so, they will need to serve you with a formal notice that they are pursuing legal action against you.

 If you receive a notice threatening legal action, you should immediately contact professional legal representation to discuss your options.
 You have debtors’ rights in these situations and can request that the creditor provide proof that you owe the debt.
 If a creditor violated any provision of the Fair Debt Collection Practices Act, you may be able to separately file a lawsuit and recover certain damages.

 If you do legitimately owe the debt, chances are your creditor will be able to secure a judgment against you, opening the door to wage garnishment.
 This means the creditor will be able to seize a portion of your paycheck to collect on the debt until your obligation is paid.
 Your employer is obligated to comply with a court-ordered wage garnishment and will withhold the designated portion of your paycheck.

 If you are already subject to one or more garnishments, you should contact a skilled Glendale wage garnishment attorney to explore your options as quickly as possible.
 I can immediately begin reviewing your options for securing relief, including bankruptcy.

-How Bankruptcy Stops Wage Garnishment?
+How Bankruptcy Can Stop Wage Garnishments

-Wage garnishment will usually only stop if:
+Wage garnishments will generally only stop if:

-What is Protected from Wage Garnishment?
+What Is Protected from Wage Garnishment?

 - Federal, state, and local taxes